miku/fusekibundle/README.md

 $ tar xvzf apache-jena-3.9.0.tar.gz
 ```

-Create an RPM for FUSEKI:
+Create an RPM for FUSEKI.
+For this step, you will have to have `rpm` installed on the machine.

 ```
 $ make rpm